If you only have a few minutes, please read this:

 In addition, by the estimates of the Department of Energy’s EnergyStar program, our house has increased in value by $111,000 from installing solar panels alone.
 That is considerably more than we have invested in all of the fab four combined, not just solar panels.
 I did not include this house price appreciation in any financial return calculations.
 The house price appreciation is on top of the financial returns.

 Because we were replacing our 40-year old windows anyway, for triple-glazed windows our investment (and return) is the additional cost (and savings) above that for double-glazed windows.
 I only recommend you install triple-glazed windows when you are replacing your windows for other reasons such as because they are leaking, rotting or falling apart.
 Although it is hard to quantify, installing triple-glazed windows has rejuvenated our home and the feel is cozier.
 We no longer have to sit under blankets to avoid the cold drafts while watching movies in winter!
+If your windows are in good shape then a better option is to add low cost “fit-from-the-inside” window inserts.
+These effectively make a single-pane window into a double-pane window and make a double-pane window into triple-pane (or triple-glazed) window, but at about 1/10th of the cost of replacing your windows.

 If you live in Massachusetts, as we do, and you want to go zero but do not have the cash available today, you can borrow almost all of the money you need with interest-free loans (for heat pumps and triple-glazed windows) or low-interest loans (for solar panels) sponsored by the Massachusetts government.
 The State subsidy for installing insulation is so generous that insulating your attic and basement will probably cost you only a few hundred dollars.
 Financing each one of the fab four is covered in the chapter explaining that technology.
 You can also get federal government-backed loans to finance going zero, but the Massachusetts loans are usually cheaper.